EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 Red dots represent predictions of the <font color="red">GAM.</font><br>
 Orange dots represent predictions of the Polynomial Regression.<br>
 Green dots represent predictions of the ANN.<br>
-Linear regression starts failing after the median range of prices.
+Linear regression starts failing about the median price range and predicts lower values for high-end diamonds.
 GAM seems to work better, but produces some very-off-the-mark predictions.
+Polynomial Regression has a relatively thin cluster of dots, which means errors are smaller.
+ANN has the leanest cluster of dots, doesn't overreact, and keeps the accuracy until the very high-end range.